 Scanning Lecture Notes – Compression

-A new semester is about to begin, hence I again set out to organize lecture notes and scan them.
-This time I intend to invest more time investigating and perfecting this process.
-Hopefully, I’ll present my conclusions in few posts, each focusing on a different aspect.
+A new semester is about to begin, so I again set out to organize lecture notes and scan them.
+This time I intend to invest more time in investigating and perfecting this process.
+Hopefully, I’ll present my conclusions in a few posts, each focusing on a different aspect.

-In the first post, I’ll discuss the various ways to compress the scanned lecture notes.
-Because lecture notes (at least mine) aren’t especially colorful has I only use one pen at the time, I want the result to be black and white (line art).
-This allows readable lecture notes in while preserving small size per page (as you can see in Some Tips on Scanning Lecture Notes).
+In the first post, I’ll discuss the various ways to compress scanned lecture notes.
+Because lecture notes (at least mine) aren’t especially colorful, as I only use one pen at a time, I want the result to be black and white (line art).
+This allows for readable lecture notes while preserving a small size per page (as you can see in Some Tips on Scanning Lecture Notes).

 Generating the Benchmarks